 It's frightening.

-And all the billions and billions and billions of dollars in damage and homes loss, lives lost, missing people.
+And all the billions and billions and billions of dollars in damage and homes lost, lives lost, missing people, the amount of work that this is taking to get this fire under control.

-I mean, you look at the you look at this from some of the helicopter view shots that I've seen on the news, and I'm like, this is insane.
+I mean, you look at this from some of the helicopter view shots that I've seen on the news, and I'm like, this is insane.

 It made absolutely no sense.